arXiv/zzzArchived_arxiv-vault/README.md

 secret that it retrieves, and automatically refresh the credential(s) as needed.

-To use this in WSGI applications, we should also provide a WSGI middleware.
+So that we can easily use this package in WSGI applications, it should also provide a WSGI middleware.

 ## Installation